 The Fanmi Lavalas party supporters called for the placement of their candidate as president instead, while supporters of left-wing candidate Jean-Charles Moise also protested after initial results were released in October 2015.

 Although witnesses reported hearing heavy gunfire in the capital's streets on Monday, there were no signs of significant unrest.

-Haiti has been struggling to rebuild after a devastating hurricane hit the country in 2010.
-The storm killed 1,000 people and left more than one million in need of humanitarian assistance.
+Haiti has been struggling to rebuild after a devastating earthquake hit the country in 2010.
+It killed at least 100,000 people and left more than one million in need of humanitarian assistance.